Sidney Myer Fund Grant

-In May 2018, the Victorian Department of Education and Training agreed to provide $200,000 in funding to extend the Improving education outcomes for young people in out-of-home care project for an additional 12 months.
-As a result, the project is now funded through to June 2019.
+In August 2019, the Victorian Department of Education and Training announced an additional $1,050,000 in funding to extend the Raising Expectations: Improving education outcomes for young people in out-of-home care project until December 2022.
+Previously, the Victorian Department of Education and Training provided $200,000 in funding for the project (2018 - 2019).

 - $724K grant to boost tertiary study for abused youth

 - Improving educational outcomes for young people leaving care